Before you respond

 Signs to slow down

-- The job arrives by unexpected text, WhatsApp, Telegram, or social media message.
+- The job arrives by unexpected text, WhatsApp, Telegram, or social media message and asks you to reply YES or INTERESTED.

-- The work is vague, such as rating products, boosting apps, or completing simple tasks.
+- The work is vague, such as rating products, boosting apps, giving positive reviews, or completing simple tasks.

 - You see fake earnings that you cannot withdraw without paying first.

-- The person asks for crypto, a deposit, or a fee to keep working.
+- The person asks for crypto, a deposit, a fee, or a fake check transfer to keep working.

 What to do next